bananabeard/banana-term/README.md

 - C128: flicker at 9600 baud, no flicker at 19200.
 - C64: flicker at 19200 baud, no flicker at 38400.
 - Plus/4: flicker at 19200 baud, and that's the maximum rate.

+## Known issues

+The serial driver sometimes crashes on the C128.
+While the [issue](https://github.com/cc65/cc65/issues/2443) have been brought up quite a while ago, it's still not clear what causes it.
+The workaround for the time being is to use 19200 baud rate on the C128, and not 38400.
+This seems to make the problem go away in VICE.